Ohtani's Tokyo airport arrival hidden from fans hoping to catch a glimpse of Japanese star

 “It helps to have a generational talent like Ohtani — essentially the best player in the game — to be from a different market,” Marinak said.
 “It changes how you can communicate about the game in different markets.”

 The Dodgers have set up an exhibition in central Tokyo called “Dodgers Experience at MLB Tokyo Series.”
-Fans can see the World Series trophy and a few World Series championship rings.
+Fans can see the World Series trophy and championship rings.

 There's also a chance to view the Dodgers' rich history, dating to Brooklyn before the team moved to Los Angeles to start the 1958 season.
 There are also interactive experiences where fans can try to hit an Ohtani pitch.